-The Congressional Delegation Meeting, scheduled for 2-3 p.m., features Rep. Melanie Stansbury (D-NM-1), Rep. Gabe Vasquez (D-NM-2), and Rep. Teresa Leger Fernandez (D-NM-3) discussing federal government actions on healthcare, energy, defense, and education — all issues with major local impacts.
+The Congressional Delegation Meeting, originally set for July 22 and rescheduled to July 28, is now planned for October and will be hosted by the Greater Albuquerque Chamber of Commerce.
+Rep. Melanie Stansbury (D-NM-1), Rep. Gabe Vasquez (D-NM-2), and Rep. Teresa Leger Fernandez (D-NM-3) will be discussing federal government actions on healthcare, energy, defense, and education — all issues with major local impacts.

 Rep. Leger Fernandez has focused on energy resilience issues that directly impact New Mexico’s power grid.
 On July 18, she introduced the Weather-Safe Energy Act of 2025, which would create a federal weather data platform to help utilities prepare for extreme weather events.